Roman Dziadkiewicz

 documents Geert Lovink's visit to Kraków,

-organises Slay With Ukraine, works with Carbon Community
+organises Slay With Ukraine in Trondheim, works with Carbon Community

 In 2024 StreamArtStudio and Stream Art Network expand